arulxavierax/Project-U2-YOOX/README.md

 # YOOX (Clone)

 Yoox is the world's leading online store for fashion, design and art that lasts a lifetime and beyond.
-A Collaborative project completed in five day along with five Web Developers.
+A Collaborative project completed in five day along with six Web Developers.

 - Tech Stack :
 ***HTML | CSS | Javascript***